Athos Menaboni: Books

 In 1950 Sara and Athos Menaboni published Menaboni’s Birds, a book of his paintings with accompanying descriptions written by Sara.
 It was named one of the “Fifty Best Books of the Year” by the American Institute of Graphic Arts.
 A revised edition was published in 1984.

 Menaboni illustrated Never the Nightingale (1951) by Daniel Whitehead Hicky.
 Since 1957 his art has appeared in every edition of The World Book Encyclopedia (Volume B, “Birds”).

 Exhibitions and tributes

 Menaboni's work received exhibitions at institutions such as the American Museum of Natural History and the National Audubon Society.
 His collaboration with Robert W. Woodruff of The Coca-Cola Company helped solidified his reputation, with bird paintings featured on his annual personal Christmas cards for over four decades.

-Don Russell Clayton, an alumnus of Kennesaw State University and a friend of Menaboni, donated his collection of Menaboni's works to the Zuckerman Museum of Art and has presented multiple lectures on the artist.
+Don Russell Clayton, an alumnus of Kennesaw State University and a friend of Menaboni, donated his collection of Menaboni's works to KSU's Zuckerman Museum of Art and has presented multiple lectures on the artist.
 He has also curated numerous exhibitions.

+The Athos Menaboni Gallery opened at Kennesaw State University in 2026 as a permanent venue for Menaboni's art.